opencadc/canfar-portal/README.md

 which is meant as very close simulation of running the site on GitHub.

+Then it can be run by cloning this repository.
+Ensure the `HOSTNAME` variable is set:
+`export HOSTNAME=myhost.com`

+or add it into a `.env` file in this folder.

-Then it can be run by cloning this repository, then starting the [Docker](http://www.docker.com) container using the supplied `docker-compose.yml` file:
+Then starting the [Docker](http://www.docker.com) container using the supplied `docker-compose.yml` file:

 ```
 ~$ mkdir $HOME/src && cd $HOME/src